-VOLUME 133 NOTES AND COMMENTS SUBMISSION GUIDELINES
+VOLUME 135 NOTES AND COMMENTS SUBMISSION GUIDELINES

-I. Introduction
+I. INTRODUCTION

-We invite and encourage all current J.D. and M.S.L. students to submit a Note or Comment for publication in Volume 133 of the Yale Law Journal.
-A Note or Comment makes an original, well-supported argument that advances the frontier of legal scholarship in a particular field.
+We invite and encourage current J.D., M.S.L., and LL.M. students^{} to submit a Note or Comment for publication in Volume 135 of the Yale Law Journal.
+A Note or Comment makes an original, well-supported argument that advances a frontier of legal scholarship.
 Publication in the Journal allows student authors to communicate their ideas to the legal community, develop their scholarly voice, and join a time-honored tradition of excellence and innovation in student scholarship.
 We are strongly committed to publishing an array of Notes and Comments that reflect the diversity of intellectual interests at the law school.

-The Volume 133 submission deadlines ("drop dates") are: February 23 at 5 PM, April 6 at 5 PM, July 6 at 5 PM, and September 14 at 5 PM.
+The Volume 135 submission deadlines ("drop dates") are: February 20, 2025, at 5 PM, April 3, 2025, at 5 PM, July 3, 2025, at 5 PM, and September 11, 2025, at 5 PM; all Eastern Time.

 Please refer to the rest of this memorandum for guidance on developing and submitting your Note or Comment.
 The Notes & Comments Committee (Committee) takes its commitment to anonymous review seriously.
-To preserve anonymity, all questions regarding the Notes & Comments submissions process and requests for Notes & Comments Development Editors following receipt of a Feedback Letter should be directed to Managing Editors Sara Mendez (sara.mendez@yale.edu) and Jordan Kei-Rahn (jordan.kei-rahn@yale.edu).
+To preserve anonymity, all questions regarding the Notes & Comments submissions process and requests for Notes & Comments Development Editors following receipt of a Feedback Letter should be directed to Managing Editors Ako Ndefo-Haven (ako.ndefo-haven@yale.edu) and Matthew Beattie-Callahan (matthew.beattie-callahan@yale.edu).
 Please do not contact any member of the Notes & Comments Committee regarding your submission.